-Parents are an integral part of the educational process through volunteering their time in the school during regular school hours and extracurricular activities.
+Parents will be are an integral part of the educational process through volunteering their time in the school during regular school hours and extracurricular activities.
 Recognizing that parents have their own "funds of knowledge" (Moll et al, 1992), ALBA School will seek to include their various areas of expertise into the classroom and the school climate.
-The work of González et al (1995) in studying these funds of knowledge in students' families and communities and using these funds as curricular bases for instruction provides an excellent example of making instruction meaningful (Tharp et al, 2000) Parents are also encouraged to demonstrate their talents and skills developing themselves as positive role models in the educational process.
+The work of González et al (1995) in studying these funds of knowledge in students' families and communities and using these funds as curricular bases for instruction provides an excellent example of making instruction meaningful (Tharp et al, 2000) Parents will are also be encouraged to demonstrate their talents and skills developing themselves as positive role models in the educational process.
 Every person possesses unique talents or gifts.
-An emphasis is placed on utilizing these personal strengths in our parent population and community for the enhancement of the educational process and advancement of ALBA School.
+An emphasis will be is placed on utilizing these personal strengths in our parent population and community for the enhancement of the educational process and advancement of ALBA School.